kaizen-ai/kaizenflow/documentation/general/github_zenhub.md

 ## Agile concepts

-### Agile development
+- Agile development
   - = iterative approach to software development that emphasizes flexibility, interactivity, and transparency
   - It focus on:
     - Frequent releases of useable code
     - Continuous testing
     - Acceptance that reality is always changing and thus requirements are

-### Sprints
+- Sprints
   - = fixed length of time during which agreed-upon chunk of work is completed and shipped
   - Once a Sprint begins, its scope remain fixed
     - The opposite is called "scope creep"

-### User story
+- User story
   - = high level descriptions of features from customer's perspective
   - A template of a user story is:
     - (Title): "as a <USER>, I want <GOAL> so that <BENEFIT>"
     - User story
     - Acceptance criteria
     - Definition of "Done"

-### Epics
+- Epics
   - = "big" user story of theme of work
   - E.g.,
     - Epic: "Management feature"
     - User story: "As a customer, I want to be able to create an account"

-### Product backlog
+- Product backlog
   - Aka "Master Story List"
   - = include all the work, e.g.,
     - User stories
     - Half-baked feature ideas
     - Bug fixes
   - The goal is to get stuff out of our head and into GH

-### Icebox
+- Icebox
   - = items that are low priority in the product backlog

-### Sprint backlog
+- Sprint backlog
   - = the work that the team is committed to tackling in a given Milestone

-### Mapping Agile concepts onto GH
+- Mapping Agile concepts onto GH
   - User stories = GH Issues
   - Scrum sprints = GH milestones
   - Product backlog = GH list of issues

 # ZenHub concepts

-## ZH vs GH
+- ZH vs GH
   - GH Issues are used to provide a place to talk about bugs and features
   - ZH builds on top of GH Issues, PRs, Milestones to implement a project management layer

 ## ZH workspaces
   - Allows you to bundle multiple GitHub repos into a single view
   - Different teams (or team members) can create different pipeline structures for the same set of repos
     - Each team can have their own workflow

-## ZH epics
+## ZH concepts

+- Epics
   - = theme of work containing several sub-tasks required to complete a larger goal
   - Tasks are broken down into small, manageable chunks
   - An Epic is a "big user story"

-## Epics vs GH Issues
+- Epics vs GH Issues
   - GH issues have no hierarchy: they are a list
     - Which issues are related, which are blocked, or dependent?
   - Epics add a layer of hierarchy on GH issues
   - Epics are like "themes of work"

-## Roadmaps
+- Roadmaps
   - Organize Projects and Epics into a Gantt-style timeline view
   - This shows what is the critical part of the software project

-## Sprint planning
+- Sprint planning
   - How much work can we actually tackle?
   - Can we ship in the next two weeks?
   - What issues should be de-scoped?

-## Burndown
+- Burndown charts
   - = indicator of how projects are processing
   - Each time an issue is closed the burndown chart is updated

-## Velocity charts
+- Velocity charts
   - Reporting on how the amount of work completed fluctuates over time (i.e., sprint over sprint)

-## Issue cycle and control chart
+- Issue cycle and control chart
   - Understand how long Issues take from start to finish

-## Cumulative flow diagram
+- Cumulative flow diagram
   - Track how much work has been done across dates

-## Release reports
+- Release reports
   - Releases are used for tracking long-term and dynamic projects
   - Features span multiple sprints

-## Milestone vs Epics
+- Milestone vs Epics
   - Epics are larger initiatives
     - Contain issues related to the same subject
     - Issues are added and removed

   - Milestones are GH sprints
     - Contain issues related in terms of time
     - Issues are fixed once a sprint begins

-## Pipelines
+- Pipelines
   - Implement multiple workflows representing how Issues are selected, implemented, and completed

 # Our conventions